 Can raw food be deadly?
 Discover the surprising risks and essential safety tips you need to know before diving into a raw diet.

-Is Eating Raw Food Bad?
-What You Should Know
+Is Yogurt Considered Raw Food?
+What You Need to Know